chadbaldwin/chadbaldwin.github.io/_posts/2021-10-19-copy-large-table.md

 * Maintains `NULL` values in the exported data rather than converting them to blank
 * Is incredibly fast and efficient

-These features and capabilities come as both pro's and con's depending on the usage.
+These features and capabilities come as both pros and cons depending on the usage.

 Here's a few great uses I could personally think of for `bcp`